balderdashy/sails-docs/views.md

 ## Server-side Views, Layout, and View Partials
 Server-side views in the **/views/** directory are by default EJS files that will handle the job of presenting data when a view requested by the client.
 The method ```res.view()``` call will respond to a client with the appropriate view.
-If no controller or action for a request exist, Sails resourceful routing automatically serves a view if the view **/views/:controller/:action.ejs** exists.

 Here's an example of a view (views/corndog/index.ejs) that consumes some data sent down from a controller: